FedRAMP/docs/docs/fedramp-security-inbox.md

 FedRAMP will conduct strictly controlled tests of response to emergency communications regularly and provide public notice of these tests in advance.
 The response times for these tests will be tracked by FedRAMP and made publicly available.

 This set of requirements and recommendations include explicit requirements that FedRAMP will follow to ensure important communications or those sent during emergencies can be routed by cloud service providers separately from general communications.

-???+ success "Effective Date(s) & Overall Applicability"
-    **FedRAMP 20x:** Mandatory (Phase Two Pilot)

-      - These requirements apply after January 5, 2026 to all FedRAMP 20x authorizations.
-      - Phase One Pilot participants must address all of these requirements by January 5, 2026.
-      - Phase Two Pilot participants must address all of these requirements prior to submission for authorization review (even if submitted before January 5, 2026).

-    **FedRAMP Rev5:** Mandatory (Wide Release)

-      - These requirements apply after January 5, 2026, to all FedRAMP Rev5 cloud services that are listed in the FedRAMP Marketplace.

 ??? info "Version 25.11B published on 2025-12-01 "
     **History:**